CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 ### Value Function and Action-Value Function

 One method for discovering the optimal policy is to estimate the value of reward the agent receives in each state.
 Once this value is known, the best action an agent can take is the one that will accumulate the highest value across all future states.
 This method is called value iteration which returns a prediction of the expected accumulative, discounted, future reward, measuring how good each state is [2].
 The expected total reward is called the return.
-The value function is described by
+The value function is described by,

 $$V(s) = E\{R_t | s_t = s\}$$